elliotm24/elliotm24/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a second year at the University of Oregon studying Physics and Mathematics.
+I am a second year at the University of Oregon studying physics and mathematics.
+I am interested in research and pursuing a Ph.D in these fields.
+I have experience with Python, JavaScript, and C. Pursuing projects in chaotical dynamical systems through the math DRP program at the University of Oregon.

+¡Hala Madrid!